majcoch/blowfish-initializer/README.md

 # Getting Started

-Code is developed in Microsoft Visual studio Studio and thus only running the `.sln` solution file is necessery to start working on the project
+Code is developed in Microsoft Visual Studio and thus only running the `.sln` solution file is necessery to start working on the project

 # Authors